 Frequently Asked Questions About Chocolate Energy Bars

 Mostly you need a combination of sticky ingredients like blended dates, honey, maple syrup and nut butters.
-Those, in combination with the bulk of your ingredients in powdered form, will help the bars hold together
+Those, in combination with the bulk of your ingredients in powdered form, will help the bars hold together.
+If you struggle to get the bars to hold together you could have added too much water.
+Add in some extra collagen powder, protein powder, or coconut flour to bulk them up.

 Dates are a great source of natural energy and sugars.
 They also help bind ingredients together.
-Instead of opting for processed sugar, date paste (blended dates) are a more healthy replacement.
+Instead of opting for processed sugar, date paste (blended dates) are a healthier replacement.

 Only when they contain adequate amounts of protein and fats.
 Protein and fats take longer to break down and are what keep you full.
 If the bulk of an energy bar is sugar and there is no stabilizer, than you will simple have a lot of energy and a very big crash.